2 oz. Organic Shea Butter (by weight)

 12 drops organic lemongrass essential oil

-First measure out one level teaspoon of flake caranuba wax or beeswax pellets and place into a glass pyrex container.
-(Caranuba wax is a vegan alternative to beeswax.)
 Then weigh out 2 oz. each of cocoa butter and shea butter.
 Combine these ingredients in a glass container with your wax.
 Heat in the microwave at 50% power until full melted.
 (Use a pot holder when removing the glass container from the microwave as it will get very hot.)
 Stir.
 Add your essential oils.

 Measure out 1 teaspoon of chamomile flowers and 1 teaspoon of lavender flowers.